Yuukinaesa/PortSyncro/README.md

-# 💹 PortSyncro - Effortless Portfolio Sync for Crypto and Stocks
+# 💹 PortSyncro - Easy Portfolio Synchronization for Cryptocurrencies and Stocks
 A modern, professional web application for tracking stocks and cryptocurrencies. **PortSyncro** helps you manage, analyze, and simulate your investments with ease, accuracy, and a beautiful interface—all powered by Next.js, React, and Firebase.

 🌐 Live Website: [portsyncro.arfan.biz.id](https://portsyncro.arfan.biz.id/)